DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/CASH-AND-BANK-MANAGEMENT/Finance-utilities-parameters.md

 :--       |:--
 **Extended matching rule operator** | This parameter activates a new operator **Included in** in the Reconciliation matching rules form.
 It supplements the **Contains** capability, and means that the field selected is a part of the nominated Bank statement field.
 **Extended financial details for new transaction** | This parameter enables the capture of the following details automatically if the bank statement line is marked as 'New' <br> • Financial dimensions <br> • GST  <br> • Sub-Ledger offset account
+**Reference type**  | Populate [Reference type](../ACCOUNTS-RECEIVABLE/Customer-reference.md#reference-number-type) where Customer references are used to find D365 customer account for mark as new Reconciliation matching rules using field **Offset account reference bank statement field**.

 **Bank reconciliation**